Publications - Acquisition Research Program

 Note: we are currently in the process of updating our repository with enhanced features, requiring us to briefly remove these collections from our website.
-Please check back in the next week to browse our new and improved resources.
+Please check back soon to browse our new and improved resources.

 About the Section 809 Panel Archive

 In 2019, the Acquisition Research Program developed a searchable repository of over 700 documents from the Section 809 Panel, which finalized its work in July 2019.
 Congress created the Advisory Panel on Streamlining and Codifying Acquisition Regulations (the Section 809 Panel) in the FY2016 National Defense Authorization Act (NDAA) to provide recommendations that would better position the defense acquisition system to meet the continuously evolving threats posed by the nation’s near-peer competitors, non-state actors, and a rapidly changing global threat environment.